 He is experienced in Cloud-based application design, infrastructure, deployment and the relevant technologies and practices required to deliver consistent, scalable solutions.
 He holds a graduate degree from the University of Kent at Canterbury.

-Raj has advised fast-growing companies in London and New York on tech, social impact and public relations for more than 25 years on corporate, commercial, financial risk and intellectual property matters.
+Raj has advised fast-growing companies in the UK and US on tech, social impact and public relations for more than 25 years on corporate, commercial, financial risk and intellectual property matters.
 Frequently navigating the complex interactions between legal jurisdictions, he combines this experience with his love of nascent regulation to better understand the intersection of technology, sustainable targets and the law.

 He worked as a lawyer at Norton Rose and LeBoeuf, Lamb, Greene & MacRae LLP.
 Raj has worked with Iggy for more than 10 years, joining GADCO as Director of Legal Affairs in 2009.
 He graduated from the University of Bristol.